ChrisAdkin8/Nomad-101-Demo/README.md

 - **task driver**
   used by Nomad clients to execute a task and provide resource isolation.

-## Environment Build Instructions
+## Terraform Config for Provisioning Nomad in AWS

+1. Clone this repo:

-1. Open the terraform.tfvars file and assign:
+2. Open the terraform.tfvars file and assign:
 - an AMI id to the ami variable, the default in the file is for Ubuntu 22.04 in the ```us-east-1``` region, leave this as is if this is the region being deployed to, otherwise change this as is appropriate